- Born: 1988

 - Website: www.jingdezhenstudio.com/a/gywm/txc/

-Guanlin is an assistant supporter and coordinator of JAEA International Art Center in Jingdezhen in China.
-He was sponsored by European Ceramic Work Center in Holland and sent to Arita to research the potential of Arita and possibility of collaboration with JAEA International Art Center.
+Guanlin is a support assistant and coordinator of the Jingdezhen Taoxichuan JAEA International Art Center in Jingdezhen, China.
+He was sponsored by the European Ceramic Work Center (EKWC) in the Netherlands and sent to Arita to research the potential of Arita and the possibility of collaboration with Taoxichuan Ceramic Art Avenue in Jingdezhen.

 Project in Arita

-- Title : Possibility of Arita ( Research )
+- Title : The Potential of Arita (Research Project)

 - Period of Residency : January - March